-From nursing pads to maternity bras and breastfeeding pillows – we go through what products you may want to get ready before the birth and how to get prepared for breastfeeding.
+From nursing pads to maternity bras and breastfeeding pillows – we go through how to prepare for breastfeeding and the products you may want to have ready.

 - Breastfeeding comfortably